klemetsson/stratux-zero/README.md

 Multiple test points can be found on the backside of the PCB.

-### Ideas for improvements
+### Ideas for improvements and fixes

+- Improve the 5V regulator enable logic so that its weak pull up and leakage current of the EFM8 doesn't cause issues.
-- Add a USB power delivery switch to the external ports so that they can be switched off when the unit it charging while Raspberry Pi is not started.
+- Add a USB power delivery switch to the external ports so that they can. be switched off when the unit it charging while Raspberry Pi is not started.
-  For example, using a [TI TPS2001D](https://www.ti.com/product/TPS2001D).
+  For example, using two [TI TPS2001D](https://www.ti.com/product/TPS2001D) or a double USB power switch.
 - Add a third power switch position that would start the unit whenever there is external power.
 Good for when wanting to start and stop the unit with an external power switch.
   This can be done by implementing a voltage divider that can be sampled by the MCU.